Return to the search form Return to your search results

 Complete applications from eligible students will be considered on a first come, first served basis.
 Interested students are encouraged to submit complete application materials as soon as possible to increase their chances of securing a place in the program during their chosen session.

-Enrollment for the Spring 2024 session is limited to 5 semester students.
+Enrollment for the Fall 2025 and Academic Year 2025 - 2026 sessions is limited to 2 semester students.

 Contact your study abroad advisor for updates on available spaces for future sessions.